Herman940306/IDE-Extension-for-local-AI-Agents/PRIVACY_COMPLIANCE.md

 3. Review telemetry schema quarterly to ensure no inadvertent PII.
 4. Add privacy banner in onboarding materials explaining opt-in controls.

+## 12. Global Confidentiality Rule (Project-Specific)

+Effective immediately and for all contributors and automation:

+- The directory `AuraIA IDE Vision and Roadmap/` and all of its contents are treated as Confidential and must NEVER be uploaded, transmitted, packaged, or published outside the local machine unless the owner explicitly approves per-change.
+- Technical safeguards in place:
+	- `.gitignore` excludes `AuraIA IDE Vision and Roadmap/` so it is not added to Git.
+	- `.dockerignore` excludes the folder from Docker build contexts and images.
+	- `.pre-commit-config.yaml` contains a blocking rule that fails commits touching this path.
+	- VS Code extension packaging only includes files under `extension/`; confidential docs are outside and never bundled. `.vscodeignore` additionally filters extension packaging.
+- Cloud features (telemetry, cloud LLMs) are opt-in and disabled by default.
+No file contents from this folder are ever sent to any remote endpoint.
+- Any task requiring sharing these materials must include explicit written approval in the pull request description or issue comment.

+Enforcement checks will be reviewed quarterly and upon any pipeline or packaging changes.

 ## 11. Review Schedule

 - Conduct privacy reassessment every 12 months or before launching new features that introduce additional data capture.